feinstaub/webextension_local_filesystem_links/README.md

 Donations
 ---------
-If you like the extension and you want to support the development.
-Donations are appreciated.
+If you like the extension and you want to support the development - please consider to donate.
+Any donations are greatly appreciated.

 - [Paypal.me to AWolf81](https://www.paypal.me/awlf81) (coding contributions)
 - Feinstaub (creator & management) (no direct donations possible yet - reason see below)